 The Programme starts at 10am on Wednesday 31 July and finishes at 1pm on Thursday 1 August 2019.

-The Transition to University Programme will give you an opportunity to experience university life on campus.
+The Transition to University Programme will give you an opportunity to experience life on campus.

 This event will assist you to develop your independent living skills so you feel prepared to move away from home.
 The Bristol Autism Spectrum Service (BASS) are delivering specialist workshops on managing the transition to university.
-You’ll also be able to find out about services at the University including Student Support, the Peer Mentor scheme and Accommodation.
+You’ll also be able to find out about services at the University, including Student Wellbeing, the Peer Mentor scheme and Accommodation.

 - Staying overnight in one of the halls on campus with up to nine others